National Certified Addiction Counselor, Level I (NCAC I)

 - 40 hours of continuing education every two years.

-- Submission of a signed statement that the candidate has read and subscribes to the NAADAC/NCC AP Code of Ethics.
+- Submission of a signed statement that the candidate has read and adheres to the NAADAC/NCC AP Code of Ethics.

 - Provide work history for the two years prior to renewal.